Sirillion/smxmenuchangelog/README.md

 - News Screen button added to the Main Menu.
 - The Popup Message Box has been modded to fit the SMXmenu theme / feel.
 - The Main Menu player name has been hidden.
+- The New Game window has been modded to fit the SMXmenu theme / feel.

 ### CHANGES:
 - The old changelog system has been completely re-written and integrated into the new `News Screen`.